-The Printing Museum explores the intersections of the history, art, and technology of printing and demonstrates its enduring impact through exhibitions, interactive tours, and creative workshops.
+The Printing Museum explored the intersections of the history, art, and technology of printing and demonstrated its enduring impact through exhibitions, interactive tours, and creative workshops.
 With over 10,000 items in its permanent collection — including one of the earliest printed documents, fine-art facsimiles such as the Gutenberg Bible, and contemporary limited-edition works on paper — the Museum is an engaging place for kids and adults alike.

 The Third Ward Cultural Arts District, officially created by the Texas Commission on the Arts in September 2020, supports Third Ward residents by activating spaces of healing and creating a haven for the artists most in need of a place to feel safe to create and thrive.
 Just as important, the Cultural District creates opportunities for visitors from across town and across the globe to participate in this work and connect with the community.

 In this moment, the power of art and culture to heal communities and give a voice to the silenced is of the highest importance.
 Project Row Houses was glad to serve as the management entity for the Cultural District.